 Exercise Does Not Prevent Plaques

-The world learned from Jim Fixx's death that it takes more than just running marathons to prevent a heart attack.
+The world learned from Jim Fixx’s death that it takes more than just running marathons to prevent a heart attack.
 A heart attack is not caused by narrowed arteries.
 It is caused by a sudden complete obstruction of all blood flow to the heart muscle that causes the heart muscle to die from lack of oxygen.
 First a plaque breaks off from the inner lining of an artery leading to the heart and this is followed by bleeding and the formation of a clot that completely blocks all blood flow to the heart.
-Plaques are caused by a faulty diet, usually with lots of sugared drinks and foods, refined grains, red meats and processed meats (Journal of the American College of Cardiology, Volume 70, Issue 4, July 2017).
+Plaques are caused by a faulty diet, usually with lots of sugared drinks and foods, refined grains, red meats and processed meats (Journal of the American College of Cardiology, July 2017;70(4)).

 How Risky is Running a Marathon?